-The first thing you need to remember when choosing a tog toy is that there isn’t one single perfect toy for a dog.
+The first thing you need to remember when choosing a dog toy: There isn’t one single perfect toy for a dog.
 Just like people, dogs are individuals and have their own preference of what they like to play with.
-My lab/shep mix loved playing tug of war with a rope toy.
-My Dane (when she wasn’t sleeping) loved squeaky toys.
-My Pyrenees/Mt.
-Dog mix loves soccer balls – or any ball that is of equal size.
-Even though they have a preference on what type of toy they like, it’s still good to have a few other options available to them.
+Even though your dog may have a preference on toy type, it’s still good to have a few other options available.

-There are basically 5 different types of toys available for dogs.
-Some toys can be placed under more than one group.
-They are:
+We have found 5 different types of toys available for dogs and some of the toys can be placed under more than one group:

 Enrichment toys – These toys help with mental stimulation and curb boredom.
 Toys in this group can be found for all ages.
 This is a great toy group for dogs that can be destructive in the home and for seniors who need mental stimulation without an exhausting workout.

-Interactive toys – These toys builds the bond between owner and pet.
-This group can be from something simple and easy like a toy to play fetch with or something with more extreme dedication like the ones used for agility courses.
-Here are examples for agility toys.
+Interactive toys – These toys builds or strengthens the bond between owner and pet.
+This group can be from something simple and easy like a toy to play fetch or something with more extreme dedication like jumps and tunnels used for agility courses.

 Self-amusement – These toys are stronger, more durable toys and can be used while left alone.
-The toys I always think of are the line of KONG classic rubber toys.
-Many of these Kong products have lasted the longest when it came to the big chewers at the animal shelter.
+The line of KONG classic rubber toys seems to have lasted the longest with the big chewers.
 Numerous self-amusement toys are also enrichment toys.

-There are two things to keep in mind if you provide items other than toys specifically made for dogs (like old shoes, kid’s stuffed animals, cooked beef/pork bones from your meals, etc.):
+Why would I spend all this money on toys when I can just give my dog my old tennis shoe or my son’s old baseball or even my daughter’s no longer loved teddy bear?
+Two things come to mind if you provide items other than toys specifically made for dogs (like old shoes, kid’s stuffed animals, cooked beef/pork bones from your meals, etc.):

-First, your dog will not know the difference between what is okay to chew on versus what isn’t.
-There will be no way for them to understand or for you to differentiate: the new pair of pumps or old tennis shoes, the old teddy bear or the kid’s birthday Elmo, the Christmas ham or the soup bone, etc. So, if you provide items like this, your dog may develop bad habits because you didn’t provide toys that they know are only theirs.
+- Your dog will not know the difference between what is okay to chew on versus what isn’t.
+There will be no way for them to understand or for you to help the dog differentiate: the new pair of pumps or old tennis shoes, the old teddy bear or the new unicorn, the Christmas ham or the soup bone, etc. So, if you provide items like this, your dog may develop bad habits because you didn’t provide toys that they know only belong to them.

-Regarding most types of toys, your dog should be supervised when playing with them.
+As a rule of thumb, your dog should be supervised when playing with them.
+Some toys will begin to break down and need to be replaced.
 There can be accidents that will need immediate attention and can turn deadly if they are left alone to play with them.